cvmiller/v6disc/README.md

 Copy `v6disc.sh` into your directory, and run.
 The script will auto detect interfaces, and run discovery on all IPv6 enabled interfaces.

+Copy `v4disc.sh` to the same directory, if you are interested in the Dual Stack option (-D).

 ## Dependencies

 Script requires bash, ip, nmap, grep, tr, sed, sort, cut, ping6 and ping (for Dual Stack).
 Most distros will have these already installed.
 Tested on OpenWRT (v15.05) after installing bash, ip, and nmap.

+nmap is not required if not using the -N option.

 ## Limitations